How to Create a Resume Outline (with Examples)

 -

-This information will help you tailor your resume specifically for the job.
+This will enable you to tailor your resume precisely for each job.

 How to Create a Resume Outline

-If you already have a resume, you can use this as a backbone for your resume outline.
-With that information, you can add or delete anything you feel is relatable to the job you are applying for.
+If you already have a resume, use it as a foundation for your outline.
+You can add or remove information based on its relevance to the job you’re applying for.

-Here are some elements you will need to include in your resume outline:
+Here are the essential elements to include in your resume outline:

 -

-Resume heading.
-This section should focus on the first information presented at the very top of your resume.
-It should include your contact information, meaning your name, address, phone number, professional email, and LinkedIn profile (if you have one).
+Resume Heading: This section should present your contact information prominently at the top of your resume.
+Include your full name, address, phone number, professional email, and a link to your LinkedIn profile (if applicable).

 Example